NSFatalError/Probing/Sources/Probing/Documentation.docc/Examples.md

 }
 ```

-This allows you to reliably verify `locationState` before entering the loop,
+This allows you to reliably verify the `locationState` before entering the loop,
 after each iteration, or after an error is thrown.

 ## Probing with Tasks